 Don't confuse rustic for roughing it with your coffee.

 When it comes to outdoorsy activities, some folks pack a travel kit of coffee gadgets in an effort to recreate a coffee shop-level quality experience.
 Others lean into the rustic nature of outdoor life.
-We’re doing the latter and embracing Americana with the most rustic of all brew methods: cowboy coffee.
+When explaining how to make coffee, we’re doing the latter and embracing Americana with the most rustic of all brew methods: cowboy coffee.
 This coffee is also referred to as camp coffee since you’re usually around a campfire when brewing a cowboy coffee pot.
-See below on how to make this great coffee.
+See below for how to make this great coffee.

 Cowboy coffee generally refers to coffee boiled in a vessel (such as an enamel pot) directly over an open fire, poured straight from that pot into cups and consumed.
 I’m generally of the opinion that the simpler the brew method the better, so this appeals to me greatly.
 Though — having heeded Waylon Jennings and Willie Nelson’s advice — I am not a cowboy.
 So I had to look to a starting point for this adventure, and there's perhaps no better place to begin than with cowboy cooking expert Kent Rollins.

 The method listed on Kent’s site was indeed simple — he even gave his blessing for using a saucepan instead of an enamel pot — so I put on “Old Town Road” and hit the kitchen to start brewing.
-I happened to have a bag of Temple's Ethiopia Sidamo Sasaba, which was perfect as it shares some roast flavors with coffees commonly used for this brewing method, while also having complex fruit flavors.
+I happened to have a bag of Temple's Ethiopia Sidamo Sasaba, which was perfect as it shares some roast flavors with coffees commonly used for this brewing method, while also having complex coffee taste of fruity flavors.

 Right off the bat, the specialty coffee side of my brain had some questions.
-The most obvious: Everything we’re taught about specialty coffee tells us that boiling water is too hot to brew good coffee.
+The most obvious: Everything we’re taught about specialty coffee and how to brew coffee at home tells us that boiling water is too hot to brew good coffee.
 And while I’ve recently heard some very smart people say that using straight off the boil water is not actually the devil, this method isn’t like a pour over or French press, where that water will cool throughout the process.
-Rather, we’re going to boil the water the whole time (not to mention creating more turbulence with that rolling boil).
-That means lots of stuff getting extracted from the coffee.
+Rather, we’re going to boil the water the whole time (not to mention more turbulence with that rolling boil).
+That means lots of stuff coming out of the coffee extraction process.
 And the reason we don’t usually aim for that much extraction, through high temperature or any other variable, is because it makes coffee taste super bitter.

-Also unlike most of our brew recipes was the ratio of coffee to water.
-It’s hard to know exactly how much coffee a recipe calls for when listing coffee by volume (like cups or tablespoons) instead of weight, but Kent seemed to recommend using at least 22 times as much water as coffee — far more water than the common specialty coffee ratio of 16.6 to one.
+Also, unlike most of our brew recipes was the ratio of coffee to water.
+It’s hard to know exactly how much coffee a recipe calls for when listing coffee by volume (learn how many cups or tablespoons of coffee per cup you need to make that perfect brew) instead of weight, but Kent seemed to recommend using at least 22 times as much water as coffee — far more water than the common specialty coffee bean ratio of 16.6 to one.
 That would usually lead to weak coffee, but maybe with the over-extraction (getting more flavor particles out of the coffee than usual) and some water evaporating in the boil, it would be okay?
 By the time I was done speculating, I had basically finished brewing and had results to taste.

 I added a little bit of cold water as instructed, but turbulence during the boil helped the coffee grounds settle to the bottom all on their own.
 The coffee, which I ladled from my saucepan into a cup, didn’t actually taste as weak as I’d feared — partially (I think) from the over-extraction and partially because of all those unfiltered oils and fine particulates remaining in the coffee.
 It did, however, taste quite bitter and astringent, leaving my mouth super-dry.
 And while the roasty flavors of the coffee had no trouble coming through, the fruity flavors were lost.

-The cowboy internet had a few pretty common fixes for making your cowboy coffee taste better, including curshed egg shells and salt.
+The cowboy internet had a few pretty common fixes for making your cowboy coffee taste better, including crushed egg shells and salt.
 The shells were meant to work double duty, helping the coffee grinds sink to the bottom and taming some of those sharp flavors.
-There’s no doubt that the alkalinity of egg shells has some effect on the bitterness and acidity.
+There’s no doubt that the alkalinity of eggshells has some effect on why the coffee is acidic or bitter in taste.
 But while taming some bitterness is desirable, shells won’t help bring out complex flavors from great coffees — and acidity is something specialty coffee drinkers tend to value.
 Salt has a similar effect.

 I could do better — especially armed with some advice from my favorite outdoorsy coffee pro, Marty Sweeney from Denver's Novo Coffee.
 “Brewing coffee in the backcountry can be a challenge," Marty told us.
 "I recently came across a listicle ranking different solutions for camping coffee.
 One of them was a tea bag-style product, which the author disliked because of its long steep time.
 But I realized that, unlike in most of the country, our water boils in Denver at 202 degrees — and even lower in the mountains.
 This means you can steep it in boiling water, because the water remains within the SCA-recommended 202 +/-2 degree range."

 "I tried it out in my kitchen, filling some tea bags with Novo Coffee's Bule Hora ground slightly coarser than drip.
-I started with a 1:16 ratio of coffee to water and boiled the grounds for four minutes.
-Then, I let the coffee bag steep in the water until it was a drinkable temperature.
+I started with a 1:16 ratio of a coffee bean blend to water and boiled the grounds for four minutes.
+Then, I let the coffee bag steep in the water until it was at a drinkable temperature.
 The results were really promising, so I tried it again the following weekend at a campsite in the mountains.
-The coffee was wonderful, bright and fruity, with clean, articulate flavors.
+The brewed coffee was wonderful, bright, and fruity, with clean, articulate flavors.
 It's going to be my go-to brewing recipe for many trips to come.”

 The results were much improved!
 I got a reasonably strong coffee and, especially as it cooled a little, all the flavors of the Sidamo Sasaba came through — from the roast to the fruit and flowers, with a lot less bitterness.
 With just one extra stir and 90 extra seconds, I think this method was basically just as easy as the traditional boil, and while I’m a fan of getting the amount of coffee beans you have to stretch, using the extra coffee was worth the improvement in flavor for me.